-How to Change Shutter Speed on Nikon
+How to Change Shutter Speed Settings on a Nikon

-Nikon also has some great entry-level models that allow you get creative while providing professional features.
+Nikon also has some great entry-level models that allow you to get creative while providing professional features.
 The semi-automatic mode that lets you change the shutter speed is “S” (shutter priority).

 Let’s take a look at where do you find the shutter speed on the Nikon D7000.